-The parents/carer for a child, young person or vulnerable adult should also be informed of the action being taken, unless doing so would place the person at greater risk.
-The Designated Safeguarding Person should contact Social Care Services by telephone, in the first instance.
-The date and time of the contact and the duty officer's name should be recorded.
+The parents/carer for a child, young person or adult at risk of harm should also be informed of the action being taken, unless doing so would place the person at greater risk.

+The Designated Safeguarding Person should contact Social Care Services by telephone or by completing the relevant online referral.
+The date and time of the contact should be recorded.